-Using TROVIS-VIEW (order no. 6661-1012), it is possible to configure all controller settings in a convenient user interface on the PC and to document these settings.
+Using TROVIS-VIEW (order no. 6661-1012), it is possible to adjust all controller settings in a convenient user interface on the PC and archive them.

-9.6 Data logging
+Data logging 9.6

 A data logging module (order no. 1400-9378) saves the following controller data every two minutes: